-We begin by checking for persistence of health shocks using equation (4); the coefficient estimates are presented in Appendix II.
-The coefficient on lagged term of health shocks is not statistically significant which indicates that health shocks are transitory in nature (controlling for other household characteristics).
-Next we check exogeneity of parental health shocks and child school enrolment using regression specification in (5).
-The results, presented in Appendix III, demonstrate that lagged participation in school does not predict parental health shocks for both the cohorts.
-Therefore, we proceed to investigate the effect of parental health shocks on investment in child's education for the two cohort groups.
+We begin by checking for the persistence of health shocks using equation (4); the coefficient estimates are presented in Appendix Table 2.
+The coefficient on the lagged term of health shocks is not statistically significant indicating that health shocks are transitory in nature (controlling for other household characteristics).
+Next, we check the exogeneity of parental health shocks and child school enrolment using the regression specification in (5).
+The results, presented in Appendix Table 3, demonstrate that lagged participation in school does not predict parental health shocks for either cohort.14 Therefore, we proceed to investigate the effect of parental health shocks on investment in children's education for the two cohort groups.